Rich & Luscious Dark Chocolate Desserts

 Orange Chocolate Tart

 This healthy chocolate tart recipe is topped with homemade candied orange peel infused with cinnamon.
-You then add the cinnamon simple syrup to the chocolate filling.
+For the crust, whole wheat flour and cocoa powder are combined and held together with eggs.
+To give the tart a kick, cinnamon simple syrup is added to the chocolate filling.
 You can use store-bought candied orange peel and plain simple syrup in the filling to streamline the recipe.
+Serve room temperature.

 Red Chile-Spiked Chocolate Mousse

 The idea of chile with chocolate still surprises most people, but the duo pairs beautifully in many chocolate desserts.
 In this silky, luxurious mousse the chile adds a light but bright accent.